HomeWelcomeUpdatesCompanyAircraftPeopleProjectsEquipmentOperationsPhoto AlbumGuest BookSearchAdastrianaQuestions

 THE AIRLINE

-This advertisement appeared in the Sydney Morning Herald of 2nd February 1934 to promote Adastra's new Sydney - Bega service which was due to commence three days later.
+This advertisement appeared in the Sydney Morning Herald of 2nd February 1934 to promote Adastra's new Sydney-Bega service which was due to commence three days later.

-On February 3rd, the Herald stated:
+On February 3rd, the Herald reported:

 "A regular air service between Sydney and Bega will be commenced on Monday by Adastra Airways, Ltd., of Mascot.
 The company is being subsidised by the Federal Government, and will carry air mail between the two centres.
 For a start the service will operate on Mondays and Fridays.
 The company has purchased a new de Havilland Fox Moth for the service.
 The 'plane will leave Mascot at 8.30 a.m., reaching Bega at 11 a.m.
 The return trip will be made the same day, leaving Bega at 2 p.m. and arriving at Mascot at 4.30 p.m."